PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 <img src='images_vscode/img_024.png' alt='img_024' width='450'/>

-In order for IntelliSense to work correctly some settings need to be changed.
+In order for Intellicode to work correctly some settings need to be changed.
 Select the Settings option and then select Settings:

 <img src='images_vscode/img_026.png' alt='img_026' width='450'/>